compare

 A.

 Yes, absolutely.
 Pursuing a business degree significantly improves your employability.
-Graduates with business degrees possess practical skills, critical thinking abilities, and a deep understanding of organisational dynamics.
+Graduates with business degrees possess practical skills, critical-thinking abilities, and a deep understanding of organisational dynamics.
 At Swinburne Online, we offer not only quality education but also valuable resources and workshops to support your career journey, ensuring you’re well-equipped to secure a fulfilling job after graduation.

 A.

 A business degree can pave the way for an array of rewarding career outcomes.
-You might find yourself excelling as an Accountant, Financial Controller, Marketing Specialist, Supply Chain Manager, or even in Leadership roles like General Manager or Operations Manager.
+You might find yourself excelling as an Accountant, Financial Controller, Marketing Specialist, Supply Chain Manager, or even in leadership roles like General Manager or Operations Manager.
 The versatile skills you gain from a business degree open doors across numerous industries.

 A.